 Grass-fed & Wild Range

-On our family ranch outside Sun Valley, Idaho, Lava Lake’s grass-fed and wild range lambs range freely over nearly one million acres of rangeland, raised with care by seasoned shepherds in much the same way they have been raised for centuries.
+On our family ranch outside Sun Valley, Idaho, Lava Lake’s Certified Grass Fed by A Greener World and wild range lambs range freely over nearly one million acres of rangeland, raised with care by seasoned shepherds in much the same way they have been raised for centuries.
 They graze on the natural bounty of a vast and biologically diverse landscape.
 The result: fit, healthy animals that make the most delicious, tender, nutrient-rich meat.

 A growing body of research indicates that eating grass-fed meat is a healthy choice for your family, because it is rich in Omega-3 fatty acids, Vitamin E and beta-carotene, and lower in fat than grain-fed meat.